justindomke/pangolin/README.md

 * [GP-regression.ipynb](demos/GP-regression.ipynb) is Gaussian Process regression.
 * [1PL.ipynb](demos/1PL.ipynb) is a simple item-response-theory model.
 * [2PL.ipynb](demos/2PL.ipynb) is a slightly more complex item-response-theory model.

-## Values

-(For the current Python interface)

-* **Gradual enhancement.** Easy things should be *really* easy.
-More complex features should be easily discoverable.
-Steep learning curves should be avoided.
-* **Small API surface.** The set of abstractions the user needs to learn should be as small as possible.
-* **Graceful interop.** As much as possible, the system should feel lke a natural part of the broader Python NumPy ecosystem, rather than a "new language".
-* **Look like math.** As much as possible, calculations should resemble mathematical notation.
-Exceptions are allowed when algorithmic limitations make this impossible or where standard mathematical notation is ambiguous or bad.

-## Long-term goals

-Long-term, Pangolin has the following goals:

-1. To "decouple" probabilistic models from inference algorithms.
-It should be possible to write a model *once*, and then perform inference using many inference "backends".
-(Among other things, this should facilitate benchmarks)
-2. To make it easier to experiment with novel inference algorithms that inspect the target distribution.
-3. To support different possible interfaces, in different languages.
-4. To be "unopinionated" about how users might specify models, and how inference might be done.

 ## See also